 A Holistic Approach to Career Development

-There is more to our lives than our careers alone and more to our careers than earning a living.
+There is more to our lives than our careers alone and more to our careers than simply earning a living.
 There is the consideration of doing meaningful work, which feeds our soul, and being challenged and continuously learning, which feeds our minds.
-Then there are external factors to consider that also affect or are affected by our careers, for example, our family and culture, the labour market, and our geographic location.
+Then there are external factors to consider that also affect, or are affected by, our careers; for example, our family and culture, the labour market, and our geographic location.

 Here are some holistic approaches we, as career practitioners, can use to help our clients: